kachick/chawan/doc/mailcap.md

 ### Environment variables

-As noted above, the $MAILCAP_URL variable is set to the URL of the target resource before the execution of the mailcap command.
-Backwards compatibility with mailcap agents that do not support this variable can be achieved through shell substitution, e.g. ${MAILCAP_URL:-string for when it is unsupported}.
+As noted above, the `$MAILCAP_URL` variable is set to the URL of the target resource before the execution of the mailcap command.
+Backwards compatibility with mailcap agents that do not support this variable can be achieved through shell substitution, e.g. `${MAILCAP_URL:-string for when it is unsupported}`.

-Note that it is not recommended to set %s as the fallback, because it will force Chawan to download the entire file before displaying it even if it could have been piped into the command.
+Note that it is not recommended to set `%s` as the fallback, because it will force Chawan to download the entire file before displaying it even if it could have been piped into the command.

 ## Note

 Entries with a content type of text/html or text/plain are ignored.

+Content types that do not appear in mailcap files are handled as text files in case they start with `text/`.
+Otherwise, they prompt the user to save the file to the disk.

 ## Examples